 Choose your favorite Soap Clorants and begin creating elegant, eye-catching, and enticing soaps for your friends and family.

 We provide them in bulk so that you may use our soap making colors for commercial soap production as well.

 Purchase our soap making colors today and discover the joys of soap-making!

 Soap Making Colors - FAQ

 Q: What coloring can I use for soap?

-A: Mica pigment powders are perfect for making soaps because they are free from toxins, chemicals, and other synthetic ingredients.
+Ans: Mica pigment powders are perfect for making soaps because they are free from toxins, chemicals, and other synthetic ingredients.

 Q: How much colorant do you put in soap?

-A: Add 1 teaspoon pigment to 1 tablespoon glycerin and mix it well.
+Ans: Add 1 teaspoon pigment to 1 tablespoon glycerin and mix it well.
 Now add 1/4 teaspoon of this dispersed color to the melted soap until you achieve the desired hue.

 Q: How do you use soap colorants?